Where I come from, people had dirt under their fingernails; farmers touched their soil.

 Our back porch was a continuation of the hallway, except it was open on the left.
 On the wall to the right hung a two-gallon galvanized bucket with an aluminum dipper.
 It was our access to drinking water.
 To the left, on the back porch, a one-gallon aluminum pan sat on a board about four feet above the floor.
-This served as our washbasin.
+It served as our washbasin.

 Still standing.
 Swan Family Farmhouse (below) as seen in 2013.
 Maintained by Don's elderly and amazing brother Dale.
 Note the original stone foundation.
 Built circa 1898.
 (Swan collection)

-In one of those rooms, we were storing for someone, an old and ornate organ (circa 1930) with a built-in mirror, surely the most valuable item in the house.
+In one of those rooms, we were storing for someone, an old and ornate organ (circa 1930) with a built-in mirror; surely the most valuable item in the house.
 While pumping the well-worn pedals, striking the keys, and experimenting with the draw knobs, I eventually learned to play Rock Of Ages.

 A two-seater outhouse, that Momma built, was situated on a gentle slope about 150 feet behind and just to the right of the back porch.
 Supported on one end by a mulberry tree and the other by a cedar post, the floor was dirt.
-It was framed similar to our chicken coop across the street, which Mamma also fashioned.
+It was framed similar to our chicken coop across the street, which Momma also fashioned.

 The scrap plank theme of the privy had the weathered look of the outside of our house and the same type of sloping roof.
 The entryway on the left had no door, but it faced the woods.
-The two taking care of business holes were cut in octagon style, again, rough plank.
-There was no lighting or water of course, but a Sears, Roebuck & Company catalog was there for clean-up and a great chance for me to fantasize while exploring the foundation section.
+The two taking care of business holes were cut, octagon style, again, rough plank.
+There was no lighting or water of course, but a Sears, Roebuck & Company catalog was there for clean-up and a excellent chance for me to fantasize while exploring the foundation section.